sandhawke/mov/README.md

 ## Concept

 The basic concept is that we identify each RDF property (and class, etc) using some definition text, not its URI.
 It still has a URI, but the URI doesn't have to match other occurances of the property (in other data sources, or in data-consuming software), because the match will also be done using the definition text.
-This additional matching is specified in OWL, but the implementation is simple and not require using or understanding OWL.
+This additional matching is specified in OWL, but the implementation is simple and does not require using or understanding OWL.

 ## Practice

-In practice, to create a movable schema, you need to provide suitable definition text for each resource in your schema using this mov schema.
-The definition should be a few lines of text, specifying the item well enough that a careful expert reader who is confident they understand the text is quite unlikely to be wrong in any observable way.
+In practice, to create a movable schema, you need to provide suitable definition text for each resource in your schema using this **mov** schema.
+The definition should be a few lines of text, specifying the item well enough that a careful expert reader who is confident they understand the text is very likely to be right.

 ## Terms

-### mov:itemdef
+### **mov:itemdef**

 This can be used for defining any resource.
 In practice, it should only be used for resources which are _not_ an rdf:Property or an rdf:Class, since they are more easily defined using mov:propdef and mov:classdef.

-### mov:propdef
+### **mov:propdef**

-### mov:classdef
+### **mov:classdef**

+## Implementations

 <script type="application/ld+json">
 // schema.jsonld should be copied here